Uberspace/ansible-mountopts/README.md

 troublesome when editing mount options of a partly-automated remote or when editing options from multiple roles.

-Note that the scope of module _only_ only includes mount options.
+Note that the scope of module _only_ includes mount options.
 It does not support changing the file system type of a mount, nor does it support adding, removing or mounting mount points.
 Use the original ansible module for that.